-Kim Herbert is beginning her fifth season as a New Mexico State University Aggie.
+Kim Herbert is beginning her eighth season as a New Mexico State University Aggie.
 She primarily works with the Aggie volleyball and women’s equestrian teams.

 Prior to NMSU, Herbert spent a year as a sports medicine fellow at the Olympic Training Center in Colorado Springs, Colo., from 2005-06.
 She handled the day-to-day athletic training needs of the men’s and women’s weightlifting, women’s wrestling and men’s gymnastics teams.
 In Herbert’s time at the training center, she worked closely with 2008 Olympic wrestlers Marcie Van Dusen and Clarissa Chen, weightlifters Natalie Woolfolk and Carissa Gump, and gymnasts Jason Gatson and Joey Hagerty.
 In addition, Herbert was responsible for many of the world’s best athletes.